What Is the Stress Cycle?

 You just need to make sure you do something with your body to tell it that you are done stressing, that you are ok, you are no longer in danger.

-The authors of the book Burnout, Emily & Amelia Nagoski, believe that every time stress reaction starts we need to actively close the cycle so that it doesn’t continue boiling inside of us.
+Emily & Amelia Nagoski, the authors of the book Burnout, believe that every time a stress reaction begins we need to actively close the cycle so that it doesn’t continue boiling inside of us.

 If we don’t close the cycle it continues running within our system and might make us “explode” unexpectedly.